Fatigue and sleep deprivation

 In recent years, there have been numerous examples of where doctors have driven home when too tired to do so, of substandard hospital accommodation and doctors being unable to take much needed breaks.
 There is also significant evidence that tiredness impairs good decision making, which in turn can lead to negative patient outcomes.

-Our Fatigue and Facilities charters outline simple steps that can be taken by trusts and health boards to improve facilities and reduce fatigue so junior doctors can safely, effectively and efficiently care for patients.
+Our Fatigue and Facilities charters outline simple steps that can be taken by trusts and health boards to improve facilities and reduce fatigue so resident doctors can safely, effectively and efficiently care for patients.

 England

-It is now a requirement within the 2016 contract for employers to provide junior doctors with either a place to rest or alternative arrangements when you declare you are too tired to drive home.
+It is now a requirement within the 2016 contract for employers to provide resident doctors with either a place to rest or alternative arrangements when you declare you are too tired to drive home.

 Every hospital in England to benefit from funding

 This investment represents a significant achievement for the BMA and is an early outcome of the 2018 contract review.
-The money will be spent in accordance with the fatigue and facilities charter and all proposals will be put forward and signed off by the local junior doctor forum.
+The money will be spent in accordance with the fatigue and facilities charter and all proposals will be put forward and signed off by the local resident doctor forum.

 Wales